joshgrib/2016F-coursework/cs554/notes.md

 ### Misc notes
 * Check out redux and flux as React architectures
 * Maybe use flow - a static type checker for JS

+## Class notes 10-03-16

+### Changes to assignment 1
+* You can use or not use pretty much whatever, but you need to make a custom grid and use it somewhere
+    * You can just make a 7 column grid for the calendar and do bootstrap everywhere else
+* You need to:
+    * Make a custom grid that you use somewhere
+    * Make the assignment as described
+* Add a way to get back to the month view from the other view(s)
+* Calendar data can be stored in any way, just a big JSON array of dates and events works fine

+### Terms
+* A **web role** handles access to data though an API/UI, this is our server that takes and handles requests
+* A **worker role** handles computation - these are useful to do heavy computing without blocking the server

+**Note:** just realizing that the reason I keep putting off doing web dev homework is probably because I'm doing web development at work all day so then I don't want to do it more.
+Maybe time to start thinking differently or taking a new approach